ArianZargaran/web-tech/javascript/the-ecmascript-engine.md

     a.
 Interprets the code on the fly.

     b.
-Counts with a **profiler** which watches the routine willing to find those chuncks of code that can be optimized.
+Counts with a **profiler** which watches the routine willing to find those chunks of code that can be optimized.

     c.
 Sends to the **compiler** those parts of the code that can be optimized and produces a final and optimized code instead.